susi/dog/README.md

 ![DOG logo](https://dog.zumppe.net/img/logo.png)

-DOG is a DOS SHELL, or command interpreter.
-DOG works on most, if not all flavors of DOG.
+DOG is a DOS shell, or command interpreter.
+DOG works on most, if not all flavors of DOS.
 I mainly target [FreeDOS](https://freedos.org/), but regularly test on MS-DOS 3.30 and 6.22 and DR-DOS 6.0 and 7.02.

 DOG works similar to COMMAND.COM or 4DOS, but is different.
 First and probably